fraser-lab/fraser-lab.github.io/_posts/2023-8-9-DEIJ-Journal-Club.md

 -We’d love to see follow-up analyses of this data set, particularly how these trends hold up/change for different disciplines and/or institutions.
 Can we identify and learn from those demonstrating positive progress toward inclusive academic retention?

 **Proposed Action Items:**
 - Advocate for increased funding and support of the postdoctoral affairs office.
-	-Waiving application fees for graduate school and/or University providing travel funding up front (instead of through reimbursement)
+- Waiving application fees for graduate school and/or University providing travel funding up front (instead of through reimbursement)
-	-Provide resources or opportunities for trainees to form peer mentoring networks, such as socials/mixers, funding for groups based on specific career/research goals, etc.
+- Provide resources or opportunities for trainees to form peer mentoring networks, such as socials/mixers, funding for groups based on specific career/research goals, etc.

  **Citations:**